-Finding: The applicant is not proposing any temporary turnarounds.
+Finding: The applicant is not proposing a temporary turnaround.
 This standard does not apply.

 J. Topography.
 The layout of streets shall give suitable recognition to surrounding topographical conditions in accordance with the purpose of this code.

 Finding: The applicant is not proposing or laying out any future streets.
 This standard does not apply.